PnS2019/pns2019.github.com/session_04.md

 [![CoLab](https://img.shields.io/badge/Reproduce%20in-CoLab-yellow.svg?style=flat-square)](https://colab.research.google.com/drive/1msFjrjSaUmzNG43mTROwbngC4sRu0lws)

-Affine transformation is a linear mapping method that preserves points, straight lines and planes.
+An a ffine transformation is a linear mapping method that preserves points, straight lines and planes.
-In affine transformation, all parallel lines in the original image will still beg parallel in the output image.
+In an affine transformation, all parallel lines in the original image will still be parallel in the output image.

 In the following example, we select three points from the original image (in this case, $$x_{1}=(50, 50)$$, $$x_{2}=(200, 50)$$, $$x_{3}=(50, 200)$$).